Pomeranian Husky: Dog Breed Profile and Information

 The Pomeranian is a Spitz-type species, and its name was derived from the Pomeranian territory in central Europe.

-They descended from the vast, working Spitz species that finally made their way to Europe.
-Although, the lesser-sized breed has mostly been reared to be a lap dog and friend.
+They descended from the vast, working Spitz species that finally reached Europe.
+However, the lesser-sized breed has mostly been reared as a lap dog and friend.

 Description